robdevops/finbot/README.md

 * Ex-dividend date warnings for your holdings
 * Highly shorted stock warnings for your holdings (AU, US)
 * Discord, Slack and Telegram support
-* Supports multiple portfolios, including portfolios shared to you
+* Supports multiple Sharesight portfolios, including portfolios shared to you

 ![screenshot of Slack message](img/screenshot.png?raw=true "Screenshot of Slack message")